-- a) Offer of and/or demand for Capacity Building - i.
+- a.
+Offer of and/or demand for Capacity Building - i.
 The United States is an active participant in the IHO Capacity Building Sub-Committee (CBSC). - ii.
 NOAA is supporting a capacity building initiative led by the IHO and Canada called 'Empowering Women in Hydrography,' via hosting three women aboard NOAA ships for a hands-on experience during the 2022, 2023, and 2024 survey seasons.
-The 2023 survey season successfully hosted three candidates hailing from Argentina, Kenya, and the Philippines.
-Solicitation of applications for the 2024 season was announced via IHO CL 09/2024. - iii.
-U.S. Navy traveled to Koror, Palau in July 2022 to assist in an effort to install data loggers on Palauan vessels.
-The data loggers were purchased by the SeaBed 2030 project in support of the IHO Crowd Source Bathymetry (CSB) project.
-Loggers were successfully installed on five vessels and data upload to the IHO Data Centre for Digital Bathymetry (IHO DCDB) was confirmed in July.
-A list of necessary parts was generated, and upon return in September to conduct a partnered survey, the remaining vessels/loggers were installed.
+The 2023 survey season successfully hosted three candidates hailing from The Philippines, Kenya, and Argentina.
+Solicitation of applications for the 2024 season was announced via IHO CL 09/2024.

-b) Training offered
+b.
+Training offered

-i.
+- i.
 Category-A Competence Training for Hydrography Training opportunities are available at various institutions in the United States.
-Two Category A certified hydrographic programs are available through:

-- The University of Southern Mississippi (USM) - The University of New Hampshire (UNH) - ii.
+Two Category A certified hydrographic programs are available through: - The University of Southern Mississippi (USM) - The University of New Hampshire (UNH) - ii.
 Category-B Competence Training for Nautical Cartography - NGA conducts annual training with an IBSC recognized S-8 Cat B course. - NOAA program for S-8 Cat B is on a temporary hold. - iii.
 Category-B Competence Training for Hydrography U.S. Navy offers an IBSC recognized Cat B International Hydrographic Management and Engineering Program (IHMEP), commencing annually in February.
-This training is available to both uniformed and civilian government personnel.
+This training is available to

+- both uniformed and civilian government personnel.
 U.S. Navy's Category A and B programs and mobile training all qualify for Security Cooperation assistance. - iv.
 Maritime Safety Information (MSI) Training The US supports the IHO MSI training course and provides support to nations through on site and remote guidance.
 NGA is currently finalizing a virtual MSI training course which will be available to the IHO and our international partners in the months to come. - v.
-Other training partnerships - In 2020, the University of South Florida (USF) College of Marine Science entered into a five-year cooperative agreement with NOAA's Office of Coast Survey to launch the Center for Ocean Mapping and Innovative Technologies (COMIT) with the aim to develop new technologies and approaches to ocean and coastal zone mapping in line with NOAA's commitment to building resilient coastal ecosystems, communities, and economies.
+Other Training Partnerships - In 2020, the University of South Florida (USF) College of Marine Science entered into a five-year cooperative agreement with NOAA's Office of Coast Survey to launch the Center for Ocean Mapping and Innovative Technologies (COMIT) with the aim to develop new technologies and approaches to ocean and coastal zone mapping in line with NOAA's commitment to building resilient coastal ecosystems, communities, and economies.
 COMIT will build on USF's expertise in ocean engineering, habitat and bathymetric mapping, modeling of coastal storm events, coastal geodesy, sea level rise, and safe navigation in ports such as Tampa Bay. - In 2023, NOAA and the University of New Hampshire (UNH) expanded a 24-year ocean and Great Lakes mapping partnership through the creation of a new Center of Excellence for Operational Ocean and Great Lakes Mapping.
 The center will focus on: delivering practical hydrographic training and fostering workforce development for ocean mapping operations, providing technical expertise and systems support for NOAA's mapping operations on an increasingly diverse set of platforms, including new ships and uncrewed survey vessels, and partnering with academia and industry to transition ocean mapping research to operations.